b-sanreddy/demo/README.md

 ##creating file

-adding new content to the file after branching, check again
+adding new content to the file after branching, check again, in local